skylerkatz/hover/README.md

 - Environment variables are packaged with the code.
 Forget the 4 KB Lambda environment variables limit.
 - Environment secrets are securely encrypted and packaged into the image.
 - Deploys from your local/CI machines.
 From the machine to AWS APIs directly.
+- The application and its asset files are served from the same domain.

 ## Motivation